Mexico Visa Photo Maker

 - Background: Stand about half a meter away from a plain, light-colored wall.
 (Our tool will automatically replace this with the mandatory pure white).

 - Printing: If submitting physically at the consulate, you must print the resulting file on glossy or matte photographic paper at a local pharmacy or print shop.
+See the print at home guide.

 Mexico Visa Photo vs. Mexico Passport Photo

 It is crucial to understand the difference between applying for a Mexican Visa (as a foreign national) and a Mexican Passport (as a citizen).
+The two use different sizes, and mixing them up is a documented cause of rejection at INM offices.

 Honest note: If you are applying at an international consulate, some consulates request passport-sized (4.5x3.5 or 2x2 inch) photos even for visas.
 You must cross-reference your specific consulate's instructions.

-How to Create a Mexico Visa Photo Maker Image
+How to Create a Mexico Visa Photo

 Frequently Asked Questions